 Switch Up The Seasonings

-More Easy Seafood Recipes To Love
+More Easy Seafood Recipes

-- Salmon Patties – these are also great for meal prep!
+- Salmon Patties: These are also great for meal prep.

 Garlic Herb Baked Cod